 www.zingari.com

 If you love jazz and Italian cuisine, what could be better for a New Year’s Eve restaurant than Zingari?
-Just minutes from Union Square, Zingari offers you a $125 three-course menu, with last seating at 10 p.m.
+Just minutes from Union Square, Zingari offers a $125 three-course menu, with the last seating at 10 p.m.
 If you want to stay to ring in the New Year, you can book live music seating in the Piano Room for an additional $50.
 As for the New Year’s Eve restaurant menu, you have several choices for each course.
 For example, among your appetizers are bruschetta con prosciutto, crostini con formaggio and prosciutto e burrata.
-Next, you have to choose your main course, with items like spaghetti pomodoro, fettucine all Zingara and agnolotti.
+Next, you must choose your main course, with items like spaghetti pomodoro, fettucine, all Zingara, and agnolotti.
 To top off your festive meal, you have dessert choices like cheesecake and Italian delicacies like tiramisu and panna cotta.
-Located inside the four-star Donatello hotel, Zingari is one of the best restaurants in San Francisco for New Year’s Eve.
+Located inside the four-star Donatello Hotel, Zingari is one of the best restaurants in San Francisco for New Year’s Eve.

 Related: Best NYE Parties In San Francisco